Oltre (album): Recording

+Concept

+Oltre is conceived as the poem of modern man: an inner journey in which myth and memory, childhood and destiny intertwine.
+The protagonist is Cucaio, the author’s alter ego, derived from the name Baglioni used to call himself as a child.
+He is not a hero, but a man searching for himself “under a magic sky”, lost in the labyrinth of time.

+Like a contemporary Odysseus, Cucaio crosses a sea that is not only water but a liquid consciousness: each song represents a step in a return toward the origin, not toward a place, but toward what we have been and continue to be.
+The journey touches birth, love, guilt, loss and finally peace — not as an ending, but as understanding.

+The album unfolds like a spiral: rather than moving in a straight line, it continually returns to itself, as memory does when it reconnects the past with the present.
+In the booklet — a flow of thoughts, symbols and colors inspired by primitive art — Cucaio becomes an archetype: the child, the poet, the man, the double.
+Baglioni’s language follows this movement, blending mythology, everyday life, linguistic invention and visionary imagery.

+A modern poem in which the human being — passing through water, fire, earth and air — learns to look at life without fear and transform pain into awareness.
+In the end, Cucaio does not find an answer, but a condition: to become “a man, beyond”.

 Composition

 Oltre is a concept album which follows the story of the alter ego Cucaio, his maturation and his search for himself.
 The name of the character is inspired by the bad pronunciation that Baglioni had of his name when he was a little child.
 The songwriter said:

 Cucaio is the magical part of the disc, of this wizard sky which is not something impalpable but it is earthly.
 Cucaio is the man who can not properly pronounce his own name, who doesn't know where he originates neither where he's going; what are his anxieties, his problems and his joys.
 I believe that in everyone's life there are a human side and a magical one: the first suffers the most, because it knows that it can't emulate the second.
 This is Cucaio, and he represents the moment when moreover you should leave him in ordert to go beyond.